 Principles of Agile

 The best agile teams are actively wrestling with and trying to implement 7 general principles.
 These constitute the minimum possible agreements that we can have with each other to get positive outcomes.
 We've tried to distill Agile and Lean methodologies into a set of simple of rules that are digestible and manageable, and also fairly open-ended in their application.
 This page will give you a better high level understanding of each of them and what it means to work and organize differently.
+You can download individual cards for each principle here.

 Small Moves over Big Moves